The West End

 - Symphony at Sunset Beach – a free concert with the Vancouver Symphony Orchestra at Sunset Beach in July.

 - Celebration of Light – three evenings between the end of July and beginning of August where hundreds of thousands of people gather to watch fireworks displays just off English Bay Beach.

 - Vancouver Pride Parade & Festival – an LGBTQ+-themed festival with a parade and other festival activities in celebration of Vancouver’s gay community in late July and early August.

-- Bike the Night – an event where hundreds of Vancouverites cycle through the streets of downtown Vancouver on an evening in September.
+- Bike the Night – an event where hundreds of Vancouverites cycle through the streets of downtown Vancouver on a September evening.

 - Lumiere Vancouver – a small event with Christmas illuminations and entertainment around Davie Street in November.